Lake Panasoffkee Fishing

 - Eighteen miles of shared-use trails are marked for horseback riding.

 - Riders must stay on marked trails.

-- Horse-drawn buggy riding allowed on marked trails.
+- Horse-drawn buggy riding is allowed on marked trails.
 Permit required.

 - Each rider must carry proof of current negative Coggins test.

 - Little Jones Creek and two borrow pits on the eastern side of the property.

 - Access from Jones Creek Trail and Borrow Pit Trail, respectively.

 - Lake Panasoffkee is inaccessible from the property due to thick marsh vegetation.

 - Contact FWC for required Florida fishing license requirements.

 - View the regulations summary for this property